UP COMING EVENTSMAKE THE MOST OF LIFE'S GREAT ADVENTURES

 The course parking will be at the Natural Bridge Campground this year Wi-Fi is available there.
 It is the campground behind the rest area parking lot.
 There will be a shuttle service in the rest area parking lot that will take you to the start line.
 Packet pick up will be Friday night at 5:00 pm until 9:00pm at the campground.
 We will be doing a wave start, in waves of 100 runners each.

 We will be meeting at the campground the morning of the race.
 Be there by 5AM.
+You must have your race bib on before you will be permitted on the bus.
 We will shuttle you to the start line.
 The race begins at 7AM.
 We will have a wave start in waves of 100 scheduled 5 minutes apart.
 We are asking people to rank themselves based on estimated finish time.
 There will be a 5 hour limit.
 The runners must reach hwy 715 (approximately 8.5 miles) by 2 hours and 40 minutes.
 All racers who finish will receive a finisher medal with special prizes for the top finishers and age groups.
 Everyone will also receive a T-Shirt at packet pick up.
 Please order correct size t-shirt and pick up the size you ordered.

 The 2018 Rugged Red Trail Half-Marathon course remains the same.
 Once the gun goes off, runners will run south on Chimney Top Road to the Rough Trail parking lot.
 The course turns to single track at this point, following Rough Trail west to Koomer Ridge Trail.
 This begins the steep descent from the ridge into the valley.
 Runners cross the Creek, turn left, and onto Koomer Ridge Trail.